MarcelLuz/features-java-app/README.md

-# Features-Java-App
+# Java-Preprocessor-App
-A java command line tool to extract Machine Learning Features from Java Repos or single Files.
+A java command line tool to preprocess java files for machine learning.
+It can process single or multiple files in a repo at the same time.

-This App uses two different extractor (JAR's) for Feature creation:
+This App uses two different extractor (Lib's(JAR's)) for feature extraction:

 * features-javac
   * (A javac plugin for extracting a feature graph for plugging in to machine learning models)